Tag Archive for: Inventory Optimization

 Predicting the Unpredictable: Inventory Optimization Software

-Inventory Optimization – nine syllables, two words, one concept.
+Inventory Optimization contains nine syllables, two words, and one concept.
 It means having what you need when you need it.
-Too much inventory can cut your profit margin; too little inventory can prevent you from meeting demand and tip your customers toward the competition.
-Sounds simple: but in reality, the inventory optimization math any supply chain process will use is as important as the metal alloy used in forging a chain of metal links.
-You can find cheap, plastic chains, and you can find expensive chains formed from strong metal alloys with all kinds of irresistible names and features.
+Too much inventory can cut your profit margin; too little can prevent you from meeting demand and tip your customers toward the competition.
+It sounds simple, but the inventory optimization math any supply chain process will use is as important as the metal alloy used to forge a chain of metal links.
+You can find cheap plastic and expensive chains formed from solid metal alloys with irresistible names and features.

 Read more